TheInformationLab/dbtEssentialsGuide/ReadMe.md

     ```
     to create all models in our data warehouse

-5. Make a new folder "models/lego"
+5. Make a new folder lego within the models directory ("/models/lego")

-6. Update dbt_project.yml lines 38-43 to materialise all models in the lego directory as tables by default
+6. Update dbt_project.yml lines 38-43 to materialize all models in the lego directory as tables by default

     ```yaml
     models: